jasdefer/DotnetGraph/README.md

 Feel free to submit a pull request if you find any improvements.
 Many algorithms convert the generic input to algorithm specific implementations.
 The shortest path algorithm Dijkstra for example stores algorithm specific information at the nodes to run efficiently.
-You can run the algorithm with any nodes and arcs as long as they implement the correct interfaces as desribed [above](#custom-graph-implementations).
+You can run the algorithm with any nodes and arcs if they implement the correct interfaces as described [above](#custom-graph-implementations).
 But operating with the algorithm specific implementations improves the computational times.
 You could either create the required objects by yourself or let the algorithm itself convert the input.